ScholarTools/ScholarToolsMain/README.md

+TODO: I'd like to move this to a website

 # ScholarToolsMain
 This repo is meant to introduce the other repos as well as introduce materials that are outside of the organization but that are related to the overall goals of the organization.